Open Accessibility Menu

 FAQs + Resources

 This information should not take the place of visiting with your healthcare provider.
-If you have any additional questions, please call the Birthing Center at 712.755.4244.
+If you have any additional questions, call the Birthing Center at 712.755.4244.

 Congratulations on Your Pregnancy!